MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/plan.md

 After assessing skills, resources, and AI maturity, prioritize AI use cases identified in your [AI Strategy](./strategy.md#identify-ai-use-cases).
 This prioritization ensures you focus on projects that offer the greatest value, align with business goals, and match your current capabilities.
 Follow these steps:

 - *Assess skills and resources*.
-Review your current AI maturity, available data, and resource access.
+After acquiring AI skills, review your current AI maturity, available data, and resource access.
+This assessment helps reset priorities based on what's possible.

 - *Evaluate use cases.* Prioritize projects based on their potential impact, feasibility, and the strategic value they add to your organization.
 Align AI use cases with your strategic objectives to ensure that efforts contribute to overall success.
-Map out how AI can enhance productivity or streamline processes, and prioritize use cases that support your company’s mission and goals.

 - *Select top use cases.* Create a shortlist of high-priority AI use cases that will form the basis for further exploration and testing.